 For the crust:

-- Flour: All-purpose flour is key here
+- Flour: All-purpose flour is key here, it always yields the best results.

 - Cold Butter: I like to use salted cold butter so I don't have to add any additional salt.
 The colder, the better!